-Earlier this year Broido & Clauset put out a preprint called Scale-free networks are rare.
-This brought back network scientists’ all-time favorite discussion topic of to life after a decade-long sleep.
+Earlier this year, Broido & Clauset put out a preprint called Scale-free networks are rare.
+This brought back network scientists’ all-time favorite discussion topic of life after a decade-long sleep.
 Simply speaking, there are two camps: those seeing scale-freeness as an emergent property, and those seeing it as a statistical property.
 My very cartoony summary is as follows:

 - Think of empirical networks as snapshots of growth processes.
 If these growth processes asymptotically lead to power-law degree distributions, then they’re scale-free networks.